boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### General properties

-The following highlighted section in the image allows you to modify the widgets name, subtitle, and to add useful description.
+You can modify the widget's name, subtitle, and add a useful description in the highlighted section of the image.

 ![general properties](/static/assets/visualizing-data/visualization-widgets/images/number-card/general-properties.png)